QMathsdude/kmc-charge-transport-organic-semiconductor/README.md

 However, if something should go wrong in running `\completed\main_pipeline.ipynb`, then refer to `\notebooks\08_\` folder.
 It contains all necessary CSV files (generated from our program) in order for `main_pipeline.ipynb` to run smoothly.
 A potential source of error might be the _relative PATH_ to CSV files within `main_pipeline.ipynb`.

-## Running the Program
+## 👾 Running the Program
 This section details the steps needed to run the program in `\completed\main_pipeline.ipynb`.

-For the first time running:
+For the first run:

 1. Execute `Preprocessing` header.
 2. Execute `Generate Molecule Meshes` header.